dumijay/CalDOM/README.md

 # CalDom
 CalDom is a chainable DOM traverser and a manipulator.
 A super lightweight, 1.4KB minimalistic JavaScript library inspired by key jQuery features.

 It's simply a chainable and iterable wrapper around document.createElement(), document.querySelectorAll() and document.evaluate().
 Just the right amount of short-hand tricks while keeping a smaller foot-print.
+Since the framework is just wrapping the official DOM API, performance drop is minimal vs pure JavaScript.

 # Basic Syntax
 Using the alias _ (underscore) for easy reference.
 (This can be set to $ or any variable-name).